aws/aws-app-mesh-roadmap/BETA-CHANNEL.md

 ## Is my data durable on the beta endpoint?

 Due to the desire of getting features in the hands of customers early for feedback, AWS App Mesh does not guarantee the durability of customer data provided to the beta endpoint.
 We may, from time to time, reset the data store behind the preview endpoint to guarantee the best long-term customer experience.
 Before this occurs, the AWS App Mesh team will announce the reset and provide time and guidance for you to save your existing resources so they can be replaced once the reset has completed.
 Long-term, we will invest in open-source tooling to help you migrate your production resources to the beta endpoint.

-## When will the Beta Channel be available?

-Coming soon.
-Details will be posted here as they become available.